ArduPilot/ardupilot_wiki/planner/source/docs/mission-planner-configuration-and-tuning.rst

 .. note:: An important aspect of the Compare Params feature: After you select the file with the saved parameters you want to compare, you will get a window that lists every parameter that is different.
 At this point nothing has been changed, but if you check some items and then click Continue, those items will be changed in parameter screen of Mission Planner.
 You will then need to click the Write Params parameters button in the right hand panel to copy the changes to your autopilot.

 - Load Presaved: Many common vehicle platform typical parameters are available to load via the dropdown box.
 On loaded, they could be saved to the vehicle with the Write Params button
 - Reset to Default: CAUTION! this will immediately reset all parameters to the vehicle's default settings.
-Recalibraion and setup via the SETUP menu will be required or a restore of previously save parameters from a file.
+Recalibration and setup via the SETUP menu will be required or a restore of previously save parameters from a file.
 - Search: Allows a rapid search for parameters by name or included descriptions.
 - Modified: Will display only parameters currently modified and unsaved.